ThomasWaldmann/moin-2.0-dev/docs/admin/configure.rst

 * stores data into a (SQL) database
 * uses slqalchemy ORM as database abstraction
-* supports multiple types of databases, like sqlite (default, comes built-into Python), postgresql, mysql and others.
+* supports multiple types of databases, like:

+  - sqlite (default, comes built-into Python)
+  - postgresql
+  - mysql
+  - and others (see sqlalchemy docs).

 backend_uri for `create_simple_mapping` looks like e.g.::